 Appreciating wine responsibly

 Enjoying wine with regularity and moderation is an important factor for a healthy, joyful and long life.
 However, as with anything else in life, excesses can be harmful to yourself (health, social and financial problems) and to the people around you.
+Alcohol dependence or addiction can overcome you before you know it, so always rink responsibly.
+Seek help if you need it; centers like Arista Recovery can be approached if you want to heal yourself from alcohol abuse.

 Alcohol can also impair a person’s ability to drive a vehicle or operate machinery.
 Please, don’t drive after you drink. www.duifoundation.org